mtgjson/mtgjson-website/docs/file-models/setlist/README.md

 > - **Attributes:** <i class="optional">optional</i>

 > ### mtgoCode
-> Set code for the set as it appears on [Magic: The Gathering Online](https://magic.wizards.com/en/mtgo).
+> The set code for the set as it appears on [Magic: The Gathering Online](https://magic.wizards.com/en/mtgo).
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.0.0`
 > - **Attributes:** <i class="optional">optional</i>

 > ### name
-> Name of the set.
+> The name of the set.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.0.0`